victorhu3/NAICS-Repository-Classification/README.md

 ## Models

 See the [baseline_models](./baseline_models) for attempting classification with similarity-based approaches.
-See the [models](./models) folder for the neural network, multi-label linear regression, and UMAP and clustering approaches.
+See the [models](./models) folder for the neural network, linear regression, and UMAP and clustering approaches.

 ## Remarks
 - Repository description, README, and Github topics were found to be the most predictive features in classifying into NAICS codes.